projectara/greybus-spec/source/module_interface_lifecycles.rst

    Bundles and the Interface itself in the right places when those proposed operations are merged.

-1. The sequence defined :ref:`lifecycles_connection_closure` shall be followed to attempt to close all of the provided Non-Control Connections.
+1. The sequence defined in :ref:`lifecycles_connection_closure` shall be followed to attempt to close all of the provided Non-Control Connections.